Student Transportation Allocation Reporting System (STARS)

 + STARS Efficiency Ratings

 For each school district rated at less than 100%, a weighted set of cohort districts determines a “target district” that reflects the hypothetical efficiency possible for the district being evaluated.
 The Efficiency Detail Report shows the districts cohort set and the expenditures and number of buses used by the target district.
+The Efficiency Detail Reports for the 2015-16 school year (based on 2014–15 data) are available using this drop down list.

-A description of the Efficiency Detail Report.
+A general description of the theory behind the Efficiency Rating system.

 + Quarterly Reports